Presentation: Fetus with raised nuchal translucency

 When to consider genomic testing

-- Any pregnancy with an NT over 3.5mm should be offered genomic testing.
+- Any pregnancy with an NT over 3.5mm should be offered testing for chromosomal anomalies.

-- Referral for fetal exome testing can be considered in parallel with other genomic tests when the NT is over 6.5mm and another anomaly is present.
-This can include a minor finding.
+- Referral for fetal exome testing can be considered when the NT is over 6.5mm (measured between 11 and 14 weeks) and another anomaly is present (this can include a minor finding) and chromosomal anomalies have not been identified on a normal array CGH.

 What do you need to do?